Pediatrics

 • Prohibit your kids from doing somersaults or flips.

-• Keep kids from going under the trampoline where someone could injure them bouncing above.
+• Keep kids from going under the trampoline where someone bouncing above could injure them.

 The bottom line: Now more than ever, it is important for children to put down the devices, enjoy the great weather, and spend time outdoors with family and friends.
-Let’s catch up on all that we have missed since March of 2020.
-Have a safe, healthy and fun summer!
+Have a safe, healthy and fun summer by following head, sun, water, insect and outdoor activity safety tips.

 At Nuvance Health, pediatricians and family medicine providers see children of all ages.
 Learn more about primary and pediatric care.